ericy-eth/loanyee/README.md

 **3.** Once lenders deploy the loan to borrowers, the salary stream will be automatically split to borrowers and lenders, depending on the loan condition and interest rate.

-This is just a beginning, we are planning to improve the mechanic to be more capital efficient, like Dynamic APR based on DTI and employer/employee credit, peer-to-pool model instead of peer-to-peer by dividing the borrower with the risk level, and collateral mechamism to reduce the risk.
+This is just a beginning, we are planning to improve the protocol to be more capital efficient:
+-Dynamic APR based on DTI and employer/employee credit -peer-to-pool model instead of peer-to-peer by dividing the borrower with the risk level -collateral mechamism to reduce the risk
-Also, we are planing to use ZKP to hide their actual wallet address, so they can borrow money while keeping their privacy.
+-ZKP to hide their actual wallet address, so they can borrow money while keeping their privacy.

 We will expand the use cases, not only employees but also business or creators who receive income with Superfluid money stream.